watchwood/carttest/README.md

 * app/Models/CartItem.php
 * app/Models/Item.php

+## Other Notes

+* The project was written using Laravel, Vue, and Axios
+* VSCode was used as the IDE, and local development was done with a Laravel Homestead VN.
-Laravel's default bootstrap code was largely left in place.
+* Laravel's default bootstrapping code (NOT Bootstrap the front end tools, to be clear) was largely left in place.